 Page 1 is the first page of Chapter/Section 1 (not the first page of the TOC).
 Page numbers appear in the upper right on all pages of the chapters, references, and appendices.

-Title pages, abstract, dedication, acknowledgements, and table of contents (TOC), including lists of tables and figures
+Title pages, abstract, dedication, acknowledgements, and TOC, including lists of tables and figures

 Make sure the page number is 1 in. from the bottom of the page: Set the footer at 1 in.